tum-pbs/pbdl-book/physgrad.md

 The update obtained with a regular gradient descent method has surprising shortcomings.
 The physical gradient instead allows us to more accurately backpropagate through nonlinear functions, provided that we have access to good inverse functions.

-Before moving on to including PGs in NN training processes, the next example will illustrate ...
+Before moving on to including PGs in NN training processes, the next example will illustrate the differences between these approaches with a practical example.

-**todo, integrate comments below?**
+**TODO, sometime, integrate comments below?**

 Old Note:
 The inverse function to a simulator is typically the time-reversed physical process.